21beckem/becker-box-mrk-2/proposal.md

 4. **In-menu behavior**

    * Phones function like Wiimotes: buttons and gyro pointer.
 Pointer is relative (edges stop movement).
-   * While Dolphin is in the Wii Menu, Player 1 has an additional on-controller button that opens a “Change Disk / Select Game” UI.
+   * While Dolphin is in the Wii Menu, Player 1 has an additional on-controller button that opens a “Change Disc / Select Game” UI.
 That UI displays files from the `Games/` folder and allows selecting a game using the phone pointer.
 Upon selection, BeckerBox tells Dolphin to insert that disk.

 5. **Play**